khanahmad4527/luxefemme/README.md

 ## A Collaborative Project

-This project is a re-creation of the website "craftsvilla" for educational purposes only.
+This project is a re-creation of the website "https://www.anthropologie.com/" for educational purposes only.
 It is a collaborative effort developed by a team of individuals who aim to learn and practice web development skills.
 We developed this project to enhance our knowledge in building a complete e-commerce web application as a team, where we learn about the best practices for working in a collaborative environment, project management, and problem-solving.

 ## Description

-Homedecor is an online platform that allows users to browse and purchase home decor products.
+LuxeFemme is an online platform that allows users to browse and purchase home decor products.
 It has a wide range of products available in various categories such as Handicrafts, ethnic wear, and home decor.
 The platform has a user-friendly interface and provides a variety of customization options for products.

 ## Tech Stack